Sizwe780/azora-os/packages/permissions/README.md

-# Permissions Package
+# Permissions

-This folder contains the permissions-related code and configuration.
+This package handles permissions.